 · Even when the hospital is close, surgical centers are not always equipped to handle emergencies and are forced to dial 911 in the face of an emergent situation.
 Twenty to thirty minutes can pass between a 911 call and arrival at an ER.

-· Some surgery centers risk patient lives by cutting corners on training or lifesaving equipment.
+· Some surgery centers risk patients lives by cutting corners on training or lifesaving equipment.
 Others have sent patients home before they were fully recovered from surgery.

 · Surgery centers have also been criticized for not having a properly trained staff with the skills required to save a patient from bleeding to death and for not having the necessary tools and equipment needed to deal with an emergency situation such as opening a difficult airway.